Dr Alyssa Sawyer

 Potential projects for Masters of Psychology:

-The following project will be co-supervised by A/Prof Rachel Roberts, Dr. Alyssa Sawyer, and Dr Anne Sved-Willams (SA Health).
-Please contact Rachel and Alyssa for further details.
+The following project will be co-supervised by Dr Cecily Young, Dr. Alyssa Sawyer, and Dr Anne Sved-Willams (SA Health).
+Please contact Cecily and Alyssa for further details.

 Borderline personality disorder (BPD) is increasingly diagnosed in perinatal settings, and research suggests that as well as an escalation of BPD symptoms in this period, these symptoms may also be highly detrimental to infant development.
 At Helen Mayo House Mother-Infant Dialectical Behaviour Therapy (MI-DBT) is a treatment developed to support women with a diagnosis of BPD during the postnatal period.
 Qualitative evaluations of this program have been conducted and the following projects would be available: